lesleyrs/RuneScape-317/README.md

 ## Usage
 - I added a makefile to easily run the client without an IDE, on Windows you can get `make` from here https://github.com/skeeto/w64devkit and then adding its bin directory to the `PATH` environment variable.
 For editing this way also grab https://github.com/eclipse-jdtls/eclipse.jdt.ls (requires a recent JDK version and an editor with LSP support).
 Search for `NOTE` to find settings and `TODO` for stuff that needs to be looked at.
 - You can get caches from here: https://archive.openrs2.org/ https://runewiki.org/archive/.
 317 cache is not recommended right now as it's one of the less complete ones in terms of models and will crash the client in Draynor. #318 and #319 are the most complete caches before fullscreen interfaces in #339.[^3] **TODO**: check if 333 cache gives issues with headicons on a correct server, if yes then #332 will be latest compatible cache.
 - Dane's client doesn't exactly replicate the original clients behaviour with errors.
 It has some checks to avoid them when the original would get a T2 error, but also the opposite way around.
 Test with the unedited 317 client sometimes to make sure your server is compatible.
-So far I've restored the T2 crash on bank space limit being exceeded with server packet `53`.
+So far I've restored the T2 crash on bank space limit being exceeded with server packet `53`, and cache validating.

 [^1]: https://rune-server.org/runescape-development/rs2-server/configuration/700119-jagexs-login-rsa-key-used-revision-186-revision-597-a.html
 [^2]: https://rune-server.org/runescape-development/rs2-client/snippets/363314-sounds-music.html